-The District is committed to maintaining a discrimination-free work environment.
+The District is committed to creating and maintaining an environment which is free from discrimination and harassment.
 Sexual harassment is one form of workplace discrimination.
-This policy addresses sexual harassment in the workplace and is one component of the District's commitment to a discrimination-free work environment.
+This policy addresses sexual harassment in the workplace.
+It is just one component of the District's overall commitment to maintaining a discrimination and harassment-free educational and work environment.